YkGUWbrF/SPRC/translated interview questions.md

 6. What challenges or difficulties have you encountered in solving the problem?
    - How were these challenges addressed?
-   - For this difficulty, what do you think are the ideal resources or tools?
+   - For these challenges, what resources or tools did you need?
-   - Have you ever encountered APP non-compliance due to non-compliance of third-party SDK?
-How did you sovle this difficulty?
+   - Did these challenges involve SDK ?
+How did you sovle it?
    - If this problem is not solved, what would happen to the app?
-Is it serious?

-7. Do you think the developers can use other methods to bypass privacy compliance detection in order to meet privacy compliance?
+7. Are there other methods to bypass privacy compliance detection in order to meet privacy compliance?
    - How might this be realized?
    - What tools or techniques might be used?
    - Are these technologies public?

-8. How effective do you think the current privacy compliance rectification is?
+8. How effective do you think the current SPRC is?
-    - Has the purpose of privacy compliance and rectification been achieved?
+    - Has the purpose of SPRC been achieved?
     - What areas do you think can be improved in this reporting/rectification method?

 9. As a developer/tester/security staff, how do you consider privacy compliance in your business?